RalfWagner1956/yafft-flatfield-correction/README.md

 It works in the following way:

 First specify the flatfield file(s) in the first file input dialog.
-These images are called 'flats'.It is possible to use only one or more flatfield files.
+These images are called 'flats'.
+It is possible to use only one or more flatfield files.
-In case of more than 1 file these are averaged by the program and the averaged image will be used for correction.
+In case of more than one file these are averaged by the program and the averaged image will be used for correction.

+Next specify whether dark frames shall be used or not.
+If "yes" the dark frames are averaged resulting in a masterdark frame.
+This masterdark frame is later subtracted from the lights in order to reduce noise.
+This is useful for long exporese times of the lights (> 1s).
+Dark frames are taken with the same ISO and same exposure time as the light frames, but no light is alloed to reach the sensor.
+You might just put the cap on the lense or otherwise darken the scene.

 Second specify the images that must be corrected in the second file input dialog.
 These images are called 'lights'.
 You can use 1 ore more images.